HussainAther/philosophy/causality/emergence.md

 like momenta or energy of distributions, such as the Maxwell-Boltzmann distribution for N particles.
 From there, we can find mean kinetic energy, Gibbs free energy, entropy, and other statistical quantities.

+We can observe expectation values of momenta distrubitioins of particle ensembles to calculate temperature of the system as a higher-level function (Hi). )

 Step (2) is the step from statistical mechanics to thermodynamics.
 Concerning observables, this is the step from the expectation value of a momentum distribution of a particle ensemble (Ls) to the temperature of the system as a whole (Hi).
 In many standard philosophical discussions this step is mischaracterized